Healthy Democracy Campaign

 I'm not a healthcare education student; can I be a captain at my institution?

-We also host a Healthy Democracy Campaign for social work students every March.
-Even if you're not in a healthcare education program, you can sign up for Civic Health Month or help recruit a captain at your school!
+The Healthy Democracy Campaign is for medical students, residents, nursing students, physician assistant students, social workers, and community health worker trainees.
+Faculty in healthcare education programs are also welcome to join the Healthy Democracy Campaign as faculty advisors to help increase civic engagement and mobilize students across your institution.
+Even if you’re not in a healthcare education program, you can sign up for Civic Health Month and the Healthy Democracy Campaign or help recruit a captain at your school!

 What's the time commitment?
 My schedule is packed!